ishwarrimal/bitcoinprice-guessing-game/README.md

 # Checklist

 - [x] The player can at all times see their current score and the latest available BTC price in USD
-    - Using webhooks to get live bitcoin price.
-    - Browser local storage is used to fetch/save user's score and persist it.
 - [x] The player can choose to enter a guess of either “up” or “down“
 - [x] After a guess is entered the player cannot make new guesses until the existing guess is resolved
 - [x] The guess is resolved when the price changes and at least 60 seconds have passed since the guess was made